MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

-## TCS calculation on Higher rate if Customer is not having PAN No.
+## TCS calculation on higher rate if customer is not having PAN

 For example, invoice has been raised to customer for INR 50,000 on which 1% TCS is applicable for Nature of collection “Scrap”.
 But if there is no PAN available for customer then higher TCS of 5% is applicable.